I am delighted to hear that you will soon be joining us in Chile! The country is civilized, beautiful and fabulous. I am sure you will enjoy it.

 4) Our specific services with which we can help you obtain your visas and citizenship are generally located here on our Residency Program Costs page.

 5) If you are not able to spend at least 185 days out of 365 days (not necessarily contiguous) in Chile after we get your your temporary visa, you WILL NOT be able to get permanent residency.
+In fact, you will likely have to spend more time, maybe 215 days.
+The government is now requiring a longer stay during the first year for those who want to advance to permanent residency.
+The exact number of days is a bit ambiguous stll, since it is still an internal decision of the foreign affairs bureaucracy.
 If such residency is impossible for you and you want to be a permanent resident you will, unfortunately, have to look for a different country.
-Our program is primary designed for those who want to make Chile their new home, or at least half time home.
+Our program is primarily designed for those who want to make Chile their new home, or at least half-time home.
 I hate to be so blunt about this point but the simple fact is that there is absolute rigidity on this requirement set forth by the Chilean government.

 7) Chile does NOT tax worldwide income like the USA does.
-Chile requires you to pay tax on any job income you earn WHILE LIVING in the country of Chile as a permanent resident for money that comes into Chile from employment abroad or from a job in country.
+Like a European country, Chile requires you to pay tax on any job income you earn WHILE LIVING in the country of Chile as a permanent resident for money that comes into Chile from employment abroad or from a job in country.
 The USA taxes your income no matter where you live.

 8) Being married does not make the visa process any easier, unless one is planning to have his spouse as dependent on his visa which could make the spouse’s application easier.
-Having a chilean parent, spouse or child will grant certain benefits however.
+Having a chilean parent, spouse or child will grant certain benefits, however.
+Check with us for specific details regarding your case.

 9) Silver is very bulky to bring down.
-I would suggest converting it to gold prior to coming, unless you are willing to risk it in your sea container or just pay a bunch of excess baggage fees and hope that customs does not stop you at the airport and pay a tax of 40% of its value.
+I would suggest converting it to 1 ounce gold coins prior to coming, unless you are willing to risk it in your sea container or just pay a bunch of excess baggage fees and hope that customs does not stop you at the airport and pay a tax of 40% of its value.
 Most of the time a few dozen gold coins divided among arrivees’ pockets will not be detected.
 Bring Chilean gold coins if you can.
-The market for gold in Chile is slim.
+The market for gold in Chile is slim, especially for non-Chiean coins.

 12) As a special service for libertarian Christian Pastors that want to come to Chile and remain in the ministry at least part time, Dr. Cobin will consider boarding them in his home in Viña del Mar for a charge of US$250 per week, and they will be required to preach at least one Sunday service (with translation provided) in Viña del Mar.

 14) Being a Cuban or Israeli citizen should not be a huge drawback to getting Chilean residency and eventual citizenship.
 You simply need to apply and go from there.
-The same is true for India, Iran, Bangladesh, Pakistan and other Third World countries.
+The same is true for India, Iran, Bangladesh, Pakistan, China and all other Third World countries in Africa and Asia.
+The problem will be getting a tourist Visa to come to Chile int he first place.

 15) The account statement with minimum USD$100,000 does not have to be on a financial institution located in Chile.
-It can come from any part of the world so long as it is translated, notarized and stamped by the Chilean consulate.
+It can come from any part of the world so long as it is translated (if necessary) and preferrably notarized.

-16) Insofar as a Spanish language teaching school, I recommend the Goethe Institute in Las Condes.
+16) Insofar as a Spanish language teaching school, I recommend the Goethe Institute in Las Condes or Ecel in Santiago and Viña del Mar.